nim-lang/langserver/README.md

 - `nim.autoRestart` - auto restart once in case of `nimsuggest` crash.
 Note that the server won't restart if there weren't any successful calls after the last restart.
+- `nim.workingDirectoryMapping` - configure the working directory for specific projects.
+- `nim.checkOnSave` - check the file on save.
+- `nim.logNimsuggest` - enable logging for `nimsuggest`.
+- `nim.inlayHints` - configure inlay hints.
+- `nim.notificationVerbosity` - configure the verbosity of notifications.
+Can be set to `"none"`, `"error"`, `"warning"`, or `"info"`.
+- `nim.formatOnSave` - format the file on save.

 ``` json
 {